simondilhas/practice_circle/docs/howto/organize/facilitate_sessions.md

 ## 9. Reminder

-> The facilitator’s success is measured by absence —
+> The facilitator's success is measured by absence —
 > when the group forgets there was a facilitator at all.

 Standing meditation teaches self-regulation.
-The facilitator’s task is simply to make that possible, safely and consistently.
+The facilitator's task is simply to make that possible, safely and consistently.